 From the main menu, selectto open the profiler tool window.

 On the left frame of the tool window, click Export Profiler Results.

 In the dialog that opens, name the file and specify a folder in which you want to save it.
 Click Save.

 In the CPU Profiler tool window, the collected data is presented on three tabs - Flame Chart, Call Tree, and Method List.
 The left-hand part lists application threads; by clicking on each thread you can go in more details.

 This tab shows you the state of the call stack at any moment of time in the performance profile.
 Each block represents a function in the stack (a stack frame).
 On the Y-axis, there is a stack depth going from bottom up.
 The X-axis shows the stack profile sorted from the most CPU-consuming functions to the least consuming ones.

-When reading the flame chart, focus on the widest blocks.
-These are the functions that are presented in the profile most.
+When you read the flame chart, focus on the widest blocks.
+These blocks are the functions that are presented in the profile most.
 You can start from the bottom and move up, following the code flow from parent to child methods, or use the opposite direction to explore the top blocks that show the functions running directly on the CPU.

 In the Flame Chart tab, you can hover the mouse over any block to view the details:

 The Call Tree tab shows the program call tree with the percentage of each function in the total profiling time.
 It organizes the data to show you where the application spends most of the time in total.
 To configure and filter the Call Tree view, use the and buttons.